eljojo/faircamp-fork/src/manual/reference/09 Localization.md

 ## Supported languages

-Faircamp currently ships with five languages:
+Faircamp currently ships with these languages:

 - Dutch `nl`
 - English `en`
 - French `fr`
 - German `de`
+- Norwegian Bokmål `nb`
 - Spanish `es`

 English is the default, another language can be configured like this: